-- ▲ As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business with a focus on any prepayments made in respect of mining development. - ▲ A local network firm worked as part of the audit team to support with local matters and we directed them to ensure an assessment was performed on the extent of the components compliance with the relevant local and regulatory framework.
+- Review of legal and regulatory correspondence; and - ▲ Review of Board minutes. - ▲ We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that the potential for management bias was identified in relation to the carrying value of mining assets group and the valuation of capitalised exploration costs capitalised as intangible assets under IFRS 6 group. (see Key audit matters section above). - ▲ As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business with a focus on any prepayments made in respect of mining development. - ▲ A local network firm was engaged to act as component auditors for group reporting purposes.
+As part of the group audit, we have communicated with component auditors the fraud risks associated with the group and the need for the component auditors to address the risk of fraud in their testing.
+To ensure that this has been completed, we have reviewed component auditor working papers in this area and obtained responses to our group instructions from the component auditors.